CoderHobbit/WebChat/App/_READMEPLS.txt

 		we don't know if that is due to lag or if there are internal problems.
 	- If WebRTC releases support for centralized (server-side) handling of video for multiple clients, implement it and put on stronger server - better for clients
 	- Since dynamic sizing is not supported yet, when you startup WebChat odds are you won't see any video.
 Don't panic - just scroll down.
+   - Evidently we;re having trouble with connecting a third user, take a look at that